FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/PyPi/Linux/Install.md

 7. add the region that is the closestr to you
 ![image](https://user-images.githubusercontent.com/60719165/142765192-7504fcd9-790b-4c30-b7a8-c30f84488b3d.png)

-7. generate a new SSH key
+7. generate a new SSH key and dowload it.
+It will download 2 files 1 with PEm extension and the second without extension
+8.
-8. Select project (FTYS)
+9. Select project (FTYS)
-9.  press create droplet
+10.  press create droplet

 ## download winSCP and Putty
 1. open Puttygen